abhishek-isentia/Competency-Test/CDLeadLead.md

 - Please use Jenkins and you can install any Jenkins plugin
 - You can use Groovy, Bash, Python, Ruby or any other scripting framework if required
-- Use Amazon EC2 for hosting Jenkins server.
-For new users, AWS [offers Free tier](https://aws.amazon.com/free/)
-- Customise the your Ubuntu server according to your need - you will need NodeJS, Grunt, Bower and Jekyll installed on the server
-- Candidate should put their test results on a public Jenkins server
-- Once test is completed please share the Jenkins URL to hiring team so they can review your work

 # Challenge - Jenkins Build Job

 You are suppose to create a Jenkins job which will

-- Luanch a Ubuntu Amazon EC2 instance (`t2.micro` is fine) with Elastic IP
+- Luanch a Ubuntu Amazon EC2 instance (`t2.micro`) with an Elastic IP
-- SSH on the server and install Jenkins as described here
+- SSH on the server and install Jenkins
+- Install NodeJS, Grunt, Bower and Jekyll on the server
 - Create a new Jenkins Freestyle Project job or Jenkins Pipeline job
 - Clone the Bootstrap Git repository using SSH endpoint (`git@github.com:twbs/bootstrap.git`)
-- Run the build step which shell commands `npm install`, `grunt dist`, `grunt docs`, `jekyll build`
+- Add the build step Execute shell commands  `npm install`, `grunt dist`, `grunt docs`, `jekyll build`
+- Build step will create a new folder `_gh_pages`
+- Add a Post-build action Publish artifacts to S3 Bucket using the [S3 Plguin](https://wiki.jenkins-ci.org/display/JENKINS/S3+Plugin)
+- Create a Amazon S3 Bucket, enable static website hosting and add appropriate bucket policy
+- Copy content of the `_gh_pages` to your S3 bucket and share the

 ## Details

+- Use Amazon EC2 for hosting Jenkins server.
+- For new users, AWS [offers Free tier](https://aws.amazon.com/free/)
+- Once test is completed please share the Jenkins and S3 Bucket URL with iSentia team